 2.)
 You are only wearing your machine a portion of time you are sleeping.
 Let’s do the math.
 If your sleep study said you quit breathing 400 times during your 8 hour sleep study and you are using your CPAP for only 4 hours per night then you are still having 200 apneas during the night.
 If you broke both arms, you wouldn’t only get a cast for one of them.
 Use the CPAP whenever you sleep.

 3.)
 Your mouth breathing.
 All of the air that is going from your CPAP machine to your mask and into your nasal passage is escaping through your mouth and not providing the splint in your airway to eliminate your apnea.
-Get a Full Face CPAP mask or a CPAP mask chin strap if you continue to use a nasal or nasal pillow mask.
+Get a Full Face CPAP mask or a CPAP mask chin strap if you continue to use a nasal such as the ComfortGel Blue or nasal pillow mask such as the AirFit P10.

 4.)
 Your CPAP mask is leaking.
 The silicone cushion for the CPAP mask is meant to be cleaned daily to remove facial oil build up and it is recommended to replace it every 3-6 months.
 If too much air is leaking, you are not getting the intended delivered pressure to keep the airway open.